 Here’s an example:

 Notice how the APS-C box looks like a “crop in” from the full frame.
 The full frame photo was shot at 17mm.
-If we multiply 17mm by the crop factor of 1.6, we get 27.2, or the equivalent focal length of a crop sensor camera with the same lens set to 17mm.
+If we multiply 17mm by the crop factor of 1.6 (or 1.5 in the case of Nikon or Sony), we get 27.2, or the equivalent focal length of a crop sensor camera with the same lens set to 17mm.
 Since the sensor is smaller, it only picks up a cropped field of view.

 So if my camera was set up in the same spot but I used an APS-C camera, I would have to use a 10mm lens to get a photo with the same field of view (17mm ÷ 1.6 = 10.6).

 So let’s say your buddy shot a great image with his Canon 60D and was using a focal length of 55mm.
-If you have a Nikon D800 and you want the same shot from the same vantage point, you’ll need to do some math.
-(55mm x 1.6 = 88mm).
-You’ll need to shoot at 88mm from his vantage point to get an equivalent shot.
+If you have a Nikon D800 and you want the same shot from the same vantage point, you’ll need to do some math (55mm x 1.5 = 82.5mm).
+You’ll need to shoot at around 82mm from his vantage point to get an equivalent shot.

 And there you have it.
 That’s how you use the crop factor to determine the apparent field of view between larger and smaller sensor sizes.
 The confusing thing about this is that most lenses in digital photography are produced with focal length numbers indicating what they would look like mounted on a full frame camera.
 So that 18-55mm kit lens that came with your Canon or Nikon APS-C camera isn’t really going to look like an 18-55mm.
 It’s actually going to look like a 30-90mm.
 A little deceiving, no?

 Effective/equivalent focal length is only one issue when comparing full frame to crop sensor.
 The other, more confusing, issue is comparing relative depth of field between sensor sizes.